ygoncho/jekyll-now/_posts/2016-11-27-Interface Programming.md

 ### Code

-The C embedded code today is very simple; it accepts the serial character 'y' as a command to turn the LED on, and 'n' as a command to turn it on.
+The C embedded code today is very simple; it accepts the serial character 'y' as a command to turn the LED on, and 'n' as a command to turn it off.
 Additionally, every time the button is pressed or the LED status changes, the button status is transmitted via the serial connection: '1' for on and '0' for off.

 [Here's the Embedded C code]({{ site.baseurl }}/project_files/yuval2.c)